varlink/varlink.github.io/Home.md

 The service activator should pass the command line option _--varlink=[ADDRESS](#address)_ to the service, to make the listening address and possible parameters known to the service.
 It also shows the listening address in _ps_, which helps to debug a running service.

-See an example implementation for a [service activator](https://github.com/cherry-pick/com.redhat.resolver/blob/master/src/service.c#L112).
+See an example implementation of a [service activator](https://github.com/cherry-pick/com.redhat.resolver/blob/master/src/service.c#L112).

 ## Resolver
 Public varlink interfaces are registered system-wide by their well-known address, by default _/run/org.varlink.resolver_.
 The resolver translates a given varlink interface to the service address which provides this interface.

 Multiple services can implement and offer the same interface, but only one of the services is registered with the resolver.
 The set of registered interfaces becomes the globally visible system interface, its actual configuration is usually defined by the operating system and not managed by the services themselves.